 This project focuses on children referred by DHS in need of school supplies.
 At the event, each child receives a backpack filled with grade-required school supplies and a new pair of shoes based upon their preferences from committee interviews.
 The rest of the afternoon is a celebration filled with games, moon bounces, punch, and cake.

 Providing Aid, Lending Support, or “P.A.L.S.,” was designed to reach Desoto County school children who are in need and do not fit within the parameters for traditional assistance programs.
 Junior Auxiliary members work with teachers, counselors, schools, and DHS to supply personal hygiene items, school supplies, glasses, clothes, and various other items to assist these children.
 It has proven to be a vital support system used by our school district since the creation of our chapter.

 Palmer Night Out

-Palmer Night Out focuses on mentoring relationships with children from the Palmer Home through quarterly outings with the children.
-These include activities such as swimming, fishing, bowling, movies, art classes, and trips to the RiverKings.
+Palmer Night Out focuses on mentoring relationships with children from the Palmer Home through monthly outings with the children during the school year.
+These include activities such as roller skating, ice skating, bowling, movies, art classes, and trips to the RiverKings.
 This project is especially dear as we have held it since our chapter beginnings, and have followed several children from kindergarten through high school.